precious-UO/Analyzing_Online_Retail_Sales_Data/README.md

     - This is the second stage of my data analysis project.
 At this stage, I removed duplicates, identified and corrected inaccuracies, Null and empty cells, inconsistencies, and errors in my dataset to improve its quality and reliability.

+3. <b> Data Transformation and Feature Engineering </b>

+    - At this stage, I transformed the raw data into a more usable format for analysis and created new features that can provide insights into customer behavior.